Art & Creativity6-12 years

 What You'll Need

-- Acrylic or finger paints + water (to thin)
+- Acrylic or finger paint + water (thinned to a fluid consistency)

 Let's Make It!
 Step-by-Step Guide